koko-js478/instant-messenger/README.md

-# messenger-reactjs-graphql-nodejs-mongodb
+# Instant Messenger
-Messenger is a chat application built using ReactJS, NodeJS, GraphQL, Websocket and MongoDB.
+Instant messenger is a simple web app built using MERNG stack to chat with online friends.

 **DEMO**
 - Deployed to Heroku Cloud: